ZZHd1912/MusicVisuals/README.md

 # How it works
 ## Overview
-This project mainly designs a **'C19124715Visual'** class inherited from **'Visual'** class, an abstract class (**'Render'**), and three visualization classes (**'RoundVisual', 'WaveVisual', 'DropVisual'**) derived from the Render class.
+This project mainly designs a **'D19124715Visual'** class inherited from **'Visual'** class, an abstract class (**'Render'**), and three visualization classes (**'RoundVisual', 'WaveVisual', 'DropVisual'**) derived from the Render class.

 **To explain how my project works, I will use some software engineering diagrams below.**
 ## Function Module Diagram and UML Class Diagram
 -  UML Class Diagram
 ![UML](images/UML_class_pic.png)
 As shown in the figure above, Render is an abstract class that has a render function.
 All classes of visualization modules will inherit from this class and override the render function.
-The C19124715Visual class has an array of render classes, and objects in this array can store any objects derived from the Render class.
+The D19124715Visual class has an array of render classes, and objects in this array can store any objects derived from the Render class.

 - Function module diagram
 ![UML](images/module_pic.png)

-## Game design
+## Design Philosophy
+1. Module I(RoundVisual)
+    - Integrating the rhythm into music visualization, the size and color of the ball change with the beat, adding a sense of rhythm.
+    - Adopting a symmetric design can reduce the significant difference between high and low frequencies caused by the missing high frequency part, which is not aesthetically pleasing.
+2. Module II(WaveVisual)
+    - Plot the smoothed music waveform on an Archimedean spiral.
+    - Instead of coding the general equation of the spiral(equations below), I used PVector to convert the coordinate system.
+This allowed me to represent the Archimedean spiral using polar coordinates easily.
+3. Module III(DropVisual)
+Design rules for music block falling:
+    - The fall of the music block depends on the **beat**
+    - At the current time t, the probability of music blocks falling is p, where the larger the proportion of a certain frequency band at that time (the larger the area), the greater the probability (p value) of the block falling.
+    - The score is proportional to the area of the block caught.
+    - The blocks fall from the top at a certain acceleration rate.

 # What I am most proud of in the assignment